volvojakobsen/semester-project_2/README.md

 ![image](https://github.com/volvojakobsen/portfolio/blob/main/images/semester-p-2.png)

-a fake auction site for my third semester at noroff.
+A fictive auction site for my third semester at Noroff.
 Users can put items up for auction and also bid on other items.

 ## Description